rsummers11/MRISegmenter/README.md

 There are no restrictions on the use of the NIH MRI volumes.
 However, the dataset has the following requirements that MUST be adhered to:

-- Provide a link to the NIH download site (see above)
+- Provide a link to the NIH download site (see above) in your paper
-- Include a citation to the 2025 Radiology paper (see below)
+- Include a citation to our 2025 Radiology paper (see below) in your publications
 - Acknowledge that the NIH Clinical Center is the data provider
-- While the dataset has been anonymized and checked for any personally identifiable information (PII), no attempts should be made to re-identify the patients.
+- While the dataset has been anonymized and checked for any personally identifiable information (PII), NO attempts should be made to re-identify the patients.

 ### Acknowledgements